joshfigs/joshfigs/README.md

 - 👋 Hello, my name is Joshua Figueroa

-- 🏫 I am a student Kean University
+- 🏫 I am a student at Kean University

 - 👀 I’m interested in programming, traveling, video games and sports